mackerelio/documents/content/api-docs/entry/check-monitoring.md

   <code>/api/v0/monitoring/checks/report</code>
 </p>

 Implementation described in [Adding a monitoring check item by script](https://mackerel.io/docs/entry/custom-checks) is being used.
-The agent will periodically transmit the list of configured monitoring checks to the [Updating host information](/api-docs/entry/hosts#update-information) API and, any monitoring checks that aren’t included in that list and do not have open alerts will be deleted from Mackerel at that time.
+The agent will periodically transmit the list of configured monitoring checks to the [Updating Host Information](/api-docs/entry/hosts#update-information) API and, any monitoring checks that aren’t included in that list and do not have open alerts will be deleted from Mackerel at that time.
 If a new monitoring timestamp has already been posted with the same name/host, posting will be ignored.